OpenNTI/nti.webhooks/docs/security.rst

    hierarchy but mean two completely different principals, that is a valid possibility.)

-If no principal can be found, the subscription will not be :term:`applicable` and no delivery will be attempted.
+If no principal can be found, the unauthenticated (anonymous) principal will be used instead; depending on the security policy and permission structure in use, the subscription may or may not be :term:`applicable`.

 Permissions
 ===========